San Marino Travel Information

 GMT +1 (GMT +2 from the last Sunday in March to last Sunday in October).

 Electrical current is 220-240 volts, 50Hz.
-A variety of plugs are in use including the Italian three-pin and the European-style two-pin.
+Plugs in use include the Italian three-pin and the European-style two-pin.

 The official language of San Marino is Italian.